 - Fried onions can make a delicious topping for just about any recipe!
 Use the fried onions from my vegan green bean casserole.

 - I’ve even used quinoa as a topping.
 Simply use 1 cup cooked quinoa in place of the bread crumbs.
 It’s delicious!

 A cauliflower gratin is a casserole recipe with a creamy cauliflower filling topped with crusty, buttery bread crumbs.

 Cauliflower is a low-calorie, low-carb, nutritious vegetable.
 Because of its neutral flavor, you can use cauliflower to replace potatoes in many recipes to create low carb side dishes.

-This recipe gets two thumbs up because it comes with a another benefit.
-Vegan Cauliflower Gratin is the perfect side dish I’ve been looking for — it’s crazy delicious and healthy which means I can bring it to our family holiday dinner.
+This recipe gets two thumbs up because it comes with another benefit.
+It’s the perfect side dish I’ve been looking for — it’s delicious and healthy which means I can bring it to our family holiday dinner.

 Of course you love this baked cauliflower with cheese and breadcrumbs!
 Who wouldn’t!
 But that just whets your whistle for even more cauliflower dishes.
 Here are some favorites:

 That’s it for this vegan cauliflower gratin.
 Enjoy!

 - Chop the bread slices into small cubes and crumbs.
 Add the bread cubes and any crumbs to a bowl.
 Melt 2 tablespoons of vegan butter and drizzle over the bread.
 Use a spatula to toss the bread to distribute the melted butter throughout.
 Sprinkle with garlic powder, salt, and vegan parmesan.
 Toss to combine.
 Set aside.